 Southwark free healthy school meals

-Find out about the free healthy school meals scheme in Southwark, how children and the nutritional standards meals need to meet.
+Find out about the free healthy school meals scheme for primary and secondary schools in Southwark.

 Free healthy school meals at maintained nursery and primary schools

 In line with our commitment to give children ‘a great start in life’ all nursery or primary pupils are offered free and healthy school meals during term time.